sakshamGupta09/Angular/10.View and content queries/queries.md

 ## Why

 - To access reference of child components, directives, DOM elements present in my template.
+- If we have a child component, directive some DOM node in our template, we can access it in the model file.
 - There are two types of queries

 ## View queries